-There is another trusted way of investing in gold, which is through Sovereign Gold Bond.
-This is a government scheme that lets you purchase bonds that track the price of 24-carat gold – you can read more about it on RBI’s website.
+There is another trusted way of investing in gold, which is through Sovereign Gold Bonds.
+This is a government scheme that lets you purchase 24-carat gold in paper/digital format and also pays a 2.5% interest on your investment – you can read more about it on RBI’s website.

-Sovereign Gold Bonds are issued for a period of 8 years – though you have an option to trade them in the market if you want to redeem your investment before that.
-At the time of maturity, SGB’s redemption price is decided as the average of the closing price of 24-carat gold of the previous 3 business days from the date of repayment, published by the India Bullion and Jewelers Association Limited.
+Sovereign Gold Bonds are issued for 8 years – though you have the option to trade them in the market if you want to redeem your investment before that.
+At the time of maturity, SGB’s redemption price is decided as the average closing price of 24-carat gold of the previous 3 business days from the date of repayment, published by the India Bullion and Jewelers Association Limited.

-If you hold these bonds till maturity, i.e. for the 8-year period, then there is no capital gain tax on the profit you make.
+If you hold these bonds till maturity, i.e. for the 8 years, then there is no capital gain tax on your profit.
 This is one of the biggest advantages of SGB over Gold ETF – the returns in Gold ETF are taxable.

 When you invest in SGB, you also get a 2.5% interest per annum (paid half-yearly) on the investment amount.
 That’s another added advantage that Sovereign Gold Bond has over ETFs.